Learn More about Member Benefits

 Orientation to CUNA's alignment with Quantivate, the leader in GRC technology, to bring a compliance management system to your credit union

-Speakers: Matt Bailey, TBA, TBA
+Speakers: Matt Bailey, Craig Money, TBA

 How does theory translate into practice?
 In this session, BSA/AML compliance officers will share their views of the challenges and opportunities in the credit union BSA/AML space and discuss the important issues from a real-world perspective.